axiomhq/hyperloglog/README.md

 ## Current Implementation

+The current implementation is based on the LogLog-Beta algorithm, as described in:

+["LogLog-Beta and More: A New Algorithm for Cardinality Estimation Based on LogLog Counting"](https://arxiv.org/pdf/1612.02284) by Jason Qin, Denys Kim, and Yumei Tung (2016).

 Key features of the current implementation:
 * **Metro hash** used instead of xxhash
 * **Sparse representation** for lower cardinalities (like HyperLogLog++)